Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A DBA can’t use a business entity suffix that is different from the type of entity.
 For example, a sole proprietorship can’t use LLC or corporation in its name.

-Additionally, DBAs can’t be registered using words that are related to military branches, fire, police in addition to state or federal departments.
+Additionally, DBAs can’t be registered using words related to military branches, fire, and police, in addition to state or federal departments.

 Can someone use my business name after registering a Massachusetts DBA?